Last Updated on November 12, 2021

 Feta appears in many dishes that often are queried as to their pregnancy safety.
 Remember, feta is safe to eat in pregnancy if it’s thoroughly cooked, and it’s safe uncooked if it’s made from pasteurized milk.
 That said, here are some common dishes pregnant women ask about:

-Feta in tarts, pies or quiche – it’s safe to eat feta in a quiche or a similarly cooked product, as it’s cooked along with the rest of the filling, making it OK for pregnant women to eat.
+Feta in tarts, pies or quiche – it’s safe to eat feta in a quiche or a similarly cooked product, as it’s cooked along with the rest of the filling, making it OK for a pregnant mother to eat.

-Baked feta or melted feta – both are safe in pregnancy if the feta cheese is cooked until hot, as this kills any potential bacteria.
+Baked feta or melted feta – both are safe in pregnancy if the feta cheese is cooked until hot, as this kills any type of bacteria.
 Any cooked or baked feta is safe for pregnant women.

 Feta in brine – traditionally, feta is stored in brine as it’s a brined curd cheese.
-The fact that feta is stored or bought in brine has no bearing on its pregnancy safety.
+The fact that feta in brine has no bearing on its pregnancy safety.
 What matters is whether or not the milk it’s made from is pasteurized, as covered above.

 Feta in a dip – feta dips are fine if the feta is pasteurized, but you should also check for other ingredients, such as mayonnaise, as this should also be made from pasteurized ingredients.
 You might want to read this guide I wrote to eating mayonnaise in pregnancy if you’re eating foods made with it.